radiojhero/canvas-equalizer/CONTRIBUTING.md

     the code adheres to our standards.
 -   Remember you can still push more commits to your branch when needed after submitting your PR; you'll probably want to do this based on feedback.
--   Again, `contributing.json` has details on formatting PRs and commits.

 Known issues / TODOs / Help wanted